martindemello/jark-server/README.md

 clojure.tools.jark

 Jark is a tool to run clojure code on the JVM, interactively and remotely.
 It has 2 components - a client written in OCaml and a server written in Clojure/Java.
-The client is compiled to native code and is extremely tiny (~300K).
+The client is compiled to native code and is extremely tiny (~300KB).
-The client uses the nREPL protocol to transfer clojure datastructures across the wire.
+The client uses the nREPL protocol to transfer clojure data structures over the wire.

 ## GOALS